 Apart from that, everyday life is great down here; we’re in a very relaxed location (in the middle of a botanical garden!), Melba (the local cook) is by far the best and cooks us very delicious food every day, it’s just awesome.
 I’m vegan, which one could think is a hard thing to be in the Philippines, but still get by easily everyday thanks to Melba.
 It kind of makes me want to delay my leave and stay here a lot longer I have to say!

-Apart from that, I also got to do a PADI Self-Reliant course and a PADI TEC40 course (hoping to do the TEC45 also!) with Soren (MCP’s founder, manager and great instructor), where I learned a lot and opened new diving horizons for me; an amazing experience and something I didn’t think at all I’d have the opportunity to do with all the work that I had planned.
+Apart from that, I also got to do a PADI Self-Reliant Diver Course and a PADI TEC40 course (hoping to do the TEC45 also!) with Soren (MCP’s founder, manager and great instructor), where I learned a lot and opened new diving horizons for me; an amazing experience and something I didn’t think at all I’d have the opportunity to do with all the work that I had planned.
 Still have 3 more months to go, and I feel everything is going pretty much as planned, so I’m very grateful to MCP and especially to Annelies for making it happen!
 And of course, really excited for all the upcoming adventures of daily life in the Phillies!